CrunchyData/postgres-operator/docs/content/installation/other/google-cloud-marketplace.md

 [kubectl-install]: https://kubernetes.io/docs/tasks/tools/install-kubectl/
 [sdk-install]: https://cloud.google.com/sdk/docs/install

-Using the `gcloud` utility, ensure you are logged into the GKE cluster in which you installed the PostgreSQL Operator, and see that it is running in the namespace in which you installed it.
+Using the `gcloud` utility, ensure you are logged into the GKE cluster in which you installed PGO, the PostgreSQL Operator, and see that it is running in the namespace in which you installed it.
 For example, in the `pgo` namespace: